What Are Carb Blockers?

 - Reduce the impact of carbohydrate calories on your diet

 - Help you get better results from you weight loss program, when used along with proper nutrition, diet and exercise

 Carb Blockers: What They Don't Do

-Carb Blockers only inhibit the conversion of starch into sugar, they don't have any effect on simple sugars already present in foods like candy, soda, ice cream and alcoholic beverages.
+Carb blockers will only inhibit the conversion of complex carbohydrates (starch) into sugar.
+They do not have any effect on simple sugars that are found in soda, ice cream, candy and alcoholic beverages.

 It is important to know that carb blockers cannot be considered a complete weight loss solution.
 They should only be used as part of a comprehensive weight loss program.
 However, carb blockers are still very useful in blunting the effect of calories from carbohydrates.
 A typical dosage is one to three tablets or capsules just before a carb-rich meal, so that they can start to work their magic as soon as digestion begins.

 Side Effects and Cautions

 When used as directed, carb blockers are very safe.
 They should be only taken with meals that contain a significant quantity of complex carbohydrates.
 Side effects for some users include loose stools, temporary gas and bloating upon one's first use of carb blockers.